shastrum/go-bripguard/README.md

 # go-bripguard

-**go-bripguard** is a lightweight, plug-and-play Go library for browser-based request validation with IP consistency enforcement.
-It issues a multi-step JavaScript token challenge to the client and verifies the final token to ensure that requests come from a real browser and not from rotating IP bots or headless automation.
+**go-bripguard** is a plug-and-play Go library for IP-bound, multi-part browser token validation.
+Ideal for anti-bot, anti-scraping, and headless browser detection — without CAPTCHAs.

 ---